cemdrk/httpcloak/README.md

 | Bypasses Bot Detection | ✗ | ✗ | ✓ |

 ## Security Considerations

+This lib is not specifically created to **bypass cloudflare** or other similar bot detection tools but mainly was created for implementing a transport layer identical to the ones is used by present in all modern browsers.

 This library is intended for:
 - Web scraping where you have permission